 Based upon these data, an assumption has been made that average condition and less would constitute less than desirable conditions due to age and conditions.
-It is common that the older a structure gets the more maintenance and upkeep are required to maintain a good or higher condition.
+It is common for older structures to get more maintenance and upkeep in order to maintain a good or higher condition.
 Even an average structure will show some signs of deteriorating which in turn can become a dilapidated structure in the future if it is not addressed over time.
-Overall, 96.1% of the structures in this study area are average condition or worse.
+Overall, 100.0% of the structures in this study area are average condition or worse.